masterapps-au/encrypted_s3_backup/README.md

 `encryption_password` - Required.
 The password to use to encrypt the destination (backup) files.

-`encryption_salt` - Recommended.
+`encryption_salt` - Recommended if using filename encryption, or if you have large number of small files.
 Default is null.
 Generate using the generate_salt.py command.
 Enables a single encryption key to be used across all files (and filenames if encrypt_filenames is enabled).
 This greatly speeds up initial backups, restores and filename encryption because key generation (KDF) is only run once, instead of every file or filename.
 This comes with a slight reduction in security.

 `encrypt_filenames` - Optional.
 Default false.
 Encrypt filenames to ensure privacy.
 Recommended to use encryption_salt if you enable this feature, otherwise decryption of filenames will take a very long time if you have a large number of files.

 `backup_processes` - Optional.
-Default 5.
+Default 4.
 The number of processes to use to backup files in parallel.

 `restore_processes` - Optional.
-Default 8.
+Default 4.
 The number of processes to use to restore files in parallel.

 `deleted_keep_days` - Optional.
 Default is null (keep forever).
 The number of days until deleted files are permanently deleted from the destination (backup).